Innovation in Art

 Innovation in Art attempts to draw attention to Dogri’s soft power through the medium of multiple art forms and creative expressions, thus ensuring the convergence of artistic brilliance from across the country on a common platform.

-This year, the Trust brings to Jammu a unique cultural extravaganza that juxtaposes Dogri’s melody and verse with that of international sound, thus creating an exceptional showcase for music lovers.
-Be it an electrifying performance by renowned international artist Monika Dogra or unique exchange of ideas and art in a poetic symposium by young and celebrated poets like Ayushman Jamwal and Lalit Mangotra or enthralling musical act by Jammu’s sensation Siddharth Slathia, Innovation in Art will celebrate the melody of Dogri like never before.
+This year, the Trust brought to Jammu a unique cultural extravaganza that juxtaposed Dogri’s melody and verse with that of international sound, thus creating an exceptional showcase for music lovers.
+Be it an electrifying performance by renowned international artist Monika Dogra or unique exchange of ideas and art in a poetic symposium by young and celebrated poets like Ayushman Jamwal and Lalit Mangotra or enthralling musical act by Jammu’s sensation Siddharth Slathia, Innovation in Art celebrated the melody of Dogri like never before.

 About Performances and Artists